 27-Mile Park Loop Road

-This spectacular scenic drive begins at Hulls Cove, loops around Mount Desert Island and winds its way up to the summit of Cadillac Mountain.
+Meandering through Acadia, this magnificent scenic drive begins at Hulls Cove, loops around Mount Desert Island and wends its way up to the summit of Cadillac Mountain.

-This small inlet carved out of the rocks is famous for a thunderous clap when seawater crashes in and air and water is forced out.
-If you time it just right, you'll see water explode as high as 40 feet.
+This small inlet carved out of rocks is famous for its thunderous clap when seawater crashes in the air and water is forced out as high as 40 feet.
 Taking a photo?
 Prepare to get wet!

 Victorian Bar Harbor

-Tucked on the east side of the island, this charming village was once the home of the rich and famous; many of the opulent mansions from the Gilded Age can be seen along Main Street.
+Tucked on the east side of the island, this quaint village was once the playground of the rich and famous; many of the opulent mansions from the Gilded Age can be seen along Main Street.

-Plucked fresh from the coastal waters of Maine, lobster is the star and undisputed king of lobster dinners and known as a "downeast" meal including corn on the cob, potatoes, and all the trimmings.
+Plucked fresh from the coastal waters off Maine, lobster is the star and undisputed king of dinner.
+The locally dubbed "downeast" meal also includes corn on the cob, potatoes, and all the trimmings.

 Named for the tart red berries that grow in nearby bogs, the islands are comprised of five islands, each with its own general store, post office, church, historical society, and school.

-Used to safely guide ships along Maine's rugged, sometimes treacherous shoreline, many of these beautiful and unique lighthouses still stand guard over 3,478 miles of Maine's coast.
+Illuminating Maine's rugged, sometimes treacherous coast, many of these stately and unique lighthouses still stand guard over 3,478 miles of the shoreline..

 Discover some of Maine's most beautiful lighthouses on a jet-powered catamaran cruise through the craggy peninsulas, inlets and islands surrounding Acadia National Park.
-An on-board historian will provide plenty of fascinating facts about the park and the lighthouses.
+An on-board historian will provide commentary.

 Local Connections: Best of Both Worlds with Captain John